 Project researchers and advisers

 Associate Professor Vivienne Anderson is the project leader.
-She is Associate Dean at the University of Otago College of Education, and a former primary school teacher and teacher educator.
+She is the Dean at the University of Otago College of Education, and a former primary school teacher and teacher educator.

 Sayedali (Ali) Mostolizadeh is an Assistant Research Fellow and Youth Mentor on this project.
-He co-develops and co-runs the workshops with Vivienne.
+Ali contributes to workshop design and facilitation, and data collection and analysis.
 Ali is also a documentary filmmaker and doctoral candidate at the University of Waterloo, Canada.

 Dr Jo Oranje is an Assistant Research Fellow in the Division of Health Sciences at the University of Otago.
 She has a PhD in intercultural communication.
 Jo provides academic support for refugee-background students studying health science subjects.